-The names of the directors at the date of this report are listed on page 11.
-All directors held office throughout the year and up to the date of signing these financial statements.
+The names of the directors at the date of this report are listed on page 10.
+Except where indicated on page 10, all directors held office throughout the year and up to the date of signing these financial statements.

-Michael Deeny, David Shipley, Richard Spooner, Kees van der Klugt and Sir Adam Ridley are the trustees' nominated directors.
+Michael Deeny, David Shipley, Richard Spooner, Kees van der Klugt are the trustees' nominated directors.
 Peter Spires is the Lloyd's nominated director.
 He has waived his fees in favour of his employer, the Corporation of Lloyd's.

 All directors of the Company also hold office as directors of Equitas Reinsurance Limited, Equitas Limited and Equitas Insurance Limited.